 A Paediatric or Children's Occupational Therapist assesses the child's motor, sensory, perceptual self-care and everyday living tasks.
 They provide fun, educational, and play based therapy to help the child reach their maximum potential.
-We see children aged 0-19 years and have recently commenced support for young people aged 19-25.
+We see children aged 0-19 years and have recently commenced support for young people aged 19-25, especially where support for Tribunal cases is required

 You can refer directly to arrange an assessment or treatment for your child's needs.
 Generally, we are able to carry out an initial assessment within 2-4 weeks of referral.